-Since 2009, the Alliance has developed, on request of publishers members, a modest diffusion and distribution activity in France of youth literature published in Africa (« Lectures d’Afrique(s) ») .
-This fund addresses a double issue : make accessible and visible literary production published in Africa in the Northern market and more modestly, participate to a balancing of trade flux between South and North.
+From 2009 to 2015, the Alliance developed, on request of publisher members, a modest diffusion and distribution activity in France of youth literature published in Africa (« Lectures d’Afrique(s) ») .
+This fund addresses a double issue : make literary production published in Africa accessible and visible in the Northern market Northern market and, more modestly, participate in a rebalancing of commercial flow between South and North.

-The youth sector, in expansion in many regions in the world, is strategic in countries where publishing is emergent – it is indeed through youth literature that tomorrow’s readerships are formed.
-While catering for their local readership, publishers in Africa also wish to be known internationally.
+The youth sector, expanding in many regions in the world, is strategic in countries where publishing is emergent – it is indeed through youth literature that tomorrow’s readerships are formed.
+While catering to their local readership, publishers in Africa also wish to be known internationally.
 Their participation at book fairs in the North, for instance the Youth Book and Press Fair in Seine-Saint-Denis, reveals the presence of a readership on the Northern markets.

-Although African literary output is sold to the general public in the North, is it bought in the context of fairs were publishing rights are sold ?
+Although African literary output is sold to the general public in the North, is it bought in the context of fairs dedicated to right sells ?
 What are the necessary prerequisites to participate in these professional fairs ?
 Would African literature find buyers ?

-In partnership with Bologna Children’s Book Fair, the Alliance convenes eight African publishers in Bologna from the 23rd to the 27th of March 2013.
+In partnership with Bologna Children’s Book Fair, the Alliance convened eight African publishers in Bologna from the 23rd to the 27th of March 2013.

 Through experience sharing and the intervention of a literary agent specialised in rights transfer (mainly at the service of small youth publishing houses), publishers will also work on the following items :